What Is Hirsutism?

 - Drugs that have hormones, like anabolic steroids

-- Drugs that spur hair growth, like Rogaine (minoxidil)
+- Drugs that spur hair growth, like minoxidil (Rogaine)

-- A drug called Danocrine (danazol) that can help with endometriosis, when the tissue that lines the uterus grows outside of the womb
+- A drug called danazol (Danocrine) that can help with endometriosis, when the tissue that lines the uterus grows outside the womb

 If you have more facial or body hair than you want, there are a number of ways you can remove it.

-Waxing.
+- Waxing.
 A quick way to remove lots of unwanted hair by the root is with melted wax.
-Often you get this done in a salon.
-Wax is applied to the skin, then removed quickly.
+Often, you get this done in a salon.
+Wax is applied to the skin and then removed quickly.
 It can cause pain and redness.

-Creams.
+- Creams.
 Some creams have strong chemicals called depilatories.
-You apply the cream, let it sit for a while, and when you wipe it off, the hair goes with it.
+You apply the cream and let it sit for a while, and when you wipe it off, the hair goes with it.
 They can irritate sensitive skin, so test a small spot before you use one on a large area.

-Electrolysis.
-You can remove hair for good with electrolysis, a pricey service that zaps hair at the root with an electric current.
-After you repeat the process a few times, hair should stop growing in treated areas.
+- Electrolysis.
+You can remove hair for good with electrolysis, a service that zaps hair at the root with an electric current.
+After you repeat the process several times, hair should stop growing in treated areas.

-Laser Hair Removal.
-The heat from lasers can remove hair, but you need to repeat the process a few times, and it sometimes grows back.
-The treatment targets hair at the root, so it’s painful and could damage or scar your skin.
+- Laser hair removal.
+The heat from lasers can remove hair, but you need to repeat the process several times, and it sometimes grows back.
+The treatment targets hair at the root, so it’s painful and could damage your skin.

-Medication.
+- Medication.
 Doctors can prescribe drugs that change the way your body grows hair.
-When you stop using the medication, hair will grow back, though.
+But when you stop using it, hair will grow back.

 - Birth control pills make the body produce fewer male hormones.
 With regular use, you should have less hair on your face or body.

-- Anti-androgen blockers help your body make and use fewer male hormones, so you should grow less hair over time.
+- Anti-androgens help your body make and use fewer male hormones.

-- Vaniqa (eflornithine) is a face cream that slows hair growth where you apply it.
+- Eflornithine (Vaniqa) is a face cream that slows hair growth where you apply it.